 Most people already have coping skills.
 They go for a run when they're stressed.
 They call a friend when they're overwhelmed.
 They watch TV to wind down.
-The problem isn't that people don't cope — it's that some of the ways we cope quietly make things harder over time.
+The problem isn't that people don't cope.
+It's that some of the ways we cope quietly make things harder over time.

 This isn't about judging what you reach for when life gets heavy.
 It's about understanding why some strategies help and others don't, so you can make more intentional choices.